CAFAudit/audit-service/docs/pages/en-us/Client-API.md

 	// Send the constructed event to storage auditEventBuilder.send();

 Typically, this object is only used indirectly.
 Normally, you generate a type-safe client-side auditing library using the code generation plugin.
 Internally, the auto-generated code makes use of the `AuditEventBuilder` object.
+For information on how to generate a type-safe client-side auditing library for your application, visit the Getting Started guide [here](Getting-Started).